 Please see below for state-specific laws that might be useful for victims and survivors of domestic violence.
 This information is written in a Q & A format and is meant to provide you with easy-to-understand information.
 You can also reach us at our Email Hotline if you have more specific questions.

-Information about permanent and temporary domestic violence protective orders, personal safety orders, and moving in and out of West Virginia with a protective order.
+Information about permanent and temporary domestic violence protective orders, personal safety orders, financial exploitation protective orders, and moving in and out of West Virginia with a protective order.